plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 We have several options open to us in the future.
 We may not use them but it is nice to know that there are solutions in case customer support becomes more difficult to handle:

-* We could introduce customer support office hours and be transparent about them.
+* We could introduce support office hours and be transparent about them.
 I've noticed companies setting up autoresponder saying that you can expect responses during working hours on working days only.
 I was responding at any time be it in the evening or the weekend.
 It is nice to be able to set some more regular hours so people contacting us know that we may not respond during the weekend.

-* We could funnel all the customer support queries into one place.
+* We could funnel all the customer service queries into one place.
 We could either use a tool that allows us to deal with email, social media and GitHub in one place or we could say no guarantee for timely responses to questions in social media, only via email.
 This would help not spread us too thin.

 * A large percentage of our support questions are from people just starting out.
 The questions are generally about the integration of our snippet into their site.
 In the line of "I just inserted your script and visited my site but my visit doesn't show in the dashboard".
 These are routine support questions that require a bit of technical expertise viewing site source or using the browser console to answer.
 We're looking to further help people troubleshoot this on their own.